ploh007/DesignProject/webInterface/readme.md

 ### Usage

 ### Contributing
-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request

 ### History
 In September 2015, this project started off as a brainstorming idea that we had and decided to run with for a design project for our fourth year project.